Get Rid of Ants in Your Carpet | Tried and Tested Methods for Eradication

 It is not recommended to use Raid Ant Killer on the carpet as it can in some cases leave stains on the carpet and ruin the way it looks.
 This applies to almost every liquid insecticide, there are some that don’t leave stains but still can have strong residual effects.
 This is why it is better to use something in granule or powder form instead.
 The powder can be later vacuumed after it has done its part.

-How to Get Ants Out of Carpet – Step by Step Instructions
+How to Get Ants Out of Carpet – Step-by-Step Instructions

 There aren’t a lot of effective ways to get rid of ants from your carpet, so we will stick with what really works.
 We combined two methods for more efficient results but you can also choose any of them separately and still get good results.